-The DDV would allow for higher speeds in the approaches and through Diridon Station than the preliminary design for Alternative 4 would provide.
+The Diridon design variant would allow for higher speeds in the approaches and through Diridon Station than the preliminary design for Alternative 4 would provide.
 The preliminary design is based on the Peninsula Corridor Electrification Project track geometry and restricts speeds approaching and through the station to 15 mph.
-The DDV would improve the curvature in the alignment to the north of the station between Julian Street and Santa Clara Street and from the south of the station to San Carlos Street.
-The design variant would also modify the preliminary design of the ends of the platforms, providing for increased speeds of 40 mph, comparable to the design speeds provided by Alternatives 1, 2 and 3.
+The Diridon design variant would reduce the curvature in the alignment to the north of the station between Julian Street and Santa Clara Street and from the south of the station to San Carlos Street The design variant would also modify the preliminary design for Alternative 4 of the ends of the platforms, providing for increased speeds of 40 mph, comparable to the design speeds provided by Alternatives 1, 2 and 3.